 Create a Diligence Process that is Efficient for both Buyers and Sellers

 Due diligence is an important part of any deal.
 It allows a buyer or investor to ask questions to learn about a company in order to evaluate a potential transaction or investment.
-Regardless of whether you are the buyer or seller, it is important to stay organized throughout the due diligence process
+Regardless of whether you are the buyer or seller, it is important to stay organised throughout due diligence process

 .
 Buyers need an efficient system to manage their requests and track seller responses.
 Sellers need an effective way to manage their workflow to ensure they are providing timely and responsive answers to buyer questions.
 In order to create a smooth and efficient process for all parties, DealRoom has created template due diligence request lists.
 Sellers can use these templates to get ahead of the game by anticipating buyer requests and preparing a professional, well-organized legal due diligence software